1D946CB1-0B49-4342-BA1F-0805597D1E86 Learn more about the Sunflower Appeal match funding campaign 1D946CB1-0B49-4342-BA1F-0805597D1E86

 What is Bins for Boys?

 Incontinence can be a side effect of cancer and cancer treatment, for example men with prostate cancer can experience bladder and bowel problems following treatment.
-In the UK, about 1 in 3 men over 65 experience urinary incontinence issues, while 1 in 20 men aged 60 + experience bowel incontinence.
-(CRUK)
+In the UK, about 1 in 3 men over 65 experience urinary incontinence issues, while 1 in 20 men aged 60 + experience bowel incontinence (Cancer Research UK).
+Here is where the ‘Bins for Boys’ programme comes in.

 Lack of sanitary bins in male toilets in public places affects men who need to wear pads, pouches, stomas, catheters, colostomy or ileostomy bags.